mknxdev/vue-ctx-injector/README.md

   components: { /* ... */ },

   /**
+   * Determines the mounting strategy for standalone components.
-   * Defines whether VCI needs to replace the HTML receiving element by the
+   * - `true`: the original HTML element will be merged with the component root
-   * Vue component root or not.
+   * element (the component root element's type takes precedence and replaces
-   *
+   * the original type).
-   * Warning: Your root element type will be replaced by the component-based one.
+   * - `false`: the component root element is simply injected as a child element
+   * of the original HTML element.
    *
    * Note: Root element's `id` and `class` attributes values are preserved after
    * rendering.